Xixi WU 「吴茜茜」

 Short Bio

 I am a Ph.D. student at The Chinese University of Hong Kong, under the supervision of Prof. Hong CHENG.
+Previously, I received my B.S. and M.S. in Computer Science from Fudan University in 2021 and 2024, respectively, under the supervision of Prof. Yun XIONG.

 Recent News